Shuttle/shuttle-esb/sample-processmanagement.md

 > Execute script `SubscriptionManagerCreate.sql` in the newly created database.

-This will create the required structures that the idempotence service can use to keep track of message processing.
+This will create the required structures that the subscription manager will use.

 The `Shuttle.Recall.SqlServer` package contains a the following script folder: